pazhyn/platformsh-docs/using/backup-and-restore.md

 > **note**
 > We advise you to backup your environment each time you increase the storage space of your services.

+> **note**
+> The snapshots are currently retained indefinitely.
+However, we don't recommend depending on them for more than 1 week.
+If we begin purging snapshots at any time, we'll notify customers.

 **Platform.sh Enterprise**

 Platform.sh Enterprise backups are run daily.
 Backups are retained for a